Are you a writer or someone who wants to start writing and live in Orange County, California?

 16. Tin House

 Tin House workshops comprise of one-on-one meetings with faculty, morning workshops and afternoon craft discussions accompanied with generative exercises.
 The workshops will take place at the Sylvia Beach Hotel in Newport, OR.
 Writers with completed books of stories or poems, novels or memoir can apply for mentorship with the faculty and editors.
+The workshops take place on weekends.
+The entire course costs $1500 for program, room, and board.
+Applications open on September 1st.

 Acceptance at Tin House workshops is based on the strength and promise of the writer’s sample.